Critical Thinking Exercises for Teams

 How long should a critical thinking exercise take?

-What's the ideal group size for these exercises?
+What's the ideal group size?

 Can I run these exercises remotely?